mukhal/deep-learning-papers-notes/papers/point-embeddings.md

 ![](https://i.imgur.com/u1KiAmU.png)

-* Then a psuedo-dot-product is defined which is needed for word embeddings applications.
+* Then a psuedo-dot-product is defined which is needed for word embeddings applications (it's needed to compute the energy function of a word pair).
 The psuedo-dot-product is based on the polarization identity, which recovers the norm from do-product

 The polarization identity: ![](https://i.imgur.com/Kusm4Ls.png)